 She is not someone who spends her life trying to sell her beliefs, or any belief system, to others.
 This line could expand to include any kind of “hawking” not necessary that of a religious ideology.

 She is against making her life based on the “Snaring” or tricking of people on the street.
 The speaker does not want dishonesty as a part of her daily existence.
 This is further emphasized by the final line of this stanza when she speaks of a “necklace of albatrosses.”
 This phrase relates directly to the previous religious language.
 Wathall is using the image of the “albatross” as something that leads one in a specific direction.
-It might seem to mean something, but in reality it is attached to nothing.
+It might seem to mean something, but in reality, it is attached to nothing.

 This is yet another reference to the sea.
-The poet’s entire narrative is centred around the ocean.
+The poet’s entire narrative is centered around the ocean.
 It is the “fevers” of her life she is walking through, one line at a time.
 These are the darks and lights of her existence which play out around the central setting of the sea.

 It is not entirely clear why the speaker does not “blink” a “glittering eye” around the natural setting of the seaside.
 It could reference something in her past, or perhaps any pleasure she might take from nature is overruled by another aspect of her life.

-In the second set of lines she adds another experience to the list of those she does not participate in.
+In the second set of lines, she adds another experience to the list of those she does not participate in.
 This is the last of the poem before she turns to the nature of her own life.
 The speaker does not go up on the “high road” or the main street of her town.
 Here, she does not “ply” or sell and “trade” her “guilts and glosses.”

-Through these lines the speaker is hoping to show that whatever emotions she experiences are kept within her.
+Through these lines, the speaker is hoping to show that whatever emotions she experiences are kept within her.
 She does not advertise how she is feeling or show the entire world, via a spot on the “high road,” her problems.

 It is in the third stanza that she stops referencing things that did not happen and instead turns to those which have.
-Within her own life she sees a “dark and inward sky.”
+Within her own life, she sees a “dark and inward sky.”
 The atmosphere of her personal life is contained within her own mind and heart.
 The “flotsam” or refuse of her daily existence does not spread beyond her.
 As was mentioned in the previous section, her hurt is not known by any other.
 This is a conscious choice and the way she wants her life to be.

-For an unknown reason the speaker does not want her emotions on display.
-The placidity of her exterior is similar to the hidden nature of the ocean, but also in direct contrast with its power and dynamism.
+For an unknown reason, the speaker does not want her emotions on display.
+The placidity of her exterior is similar to the hidden nature of the ocean but also in direct contrast with its power and dynamism.
 They exist next to one another but operate in entirely different ways.